-- In the data backup list, find the target backup files and click Download.
+- In the data backup file list, find the logical backup file that you want to download,

-- In the Download Instance Backup Set dialog box, click the copy icon next to Copy Public Endpoint.
+- In the Download Instance Backup Set dialog box, click to the right of Copy Public Endpoint.

 - -c: enables resumable download.

-- -O: saves the downloaded results as a specific file.
+- -O: saves the downloaded logical backup file with a specified name.

-- Run the following command to decompress the logical backup file package, which includes
+- Run the following command to decompress the logical backup file, which includes the

-- Run the following command to import the .sql file into the empty database:
+- Run the following command to import the .sql file into the self-managed MySQL database:

 Why does my RDS instance not have logical backup files?

 The default backup mode is physical backup.
-If you need logical backup files, you must manually start logical backup.
-For more information, see Manually back up your RDS instance.
+You must manually start logical backups if required.
+For more information, see Manually back up an RDS instance.